danielholgate/dataplex-catalog-connectors/managed-connectivity/postgresql-connector/README.md

 #### Building the container (one-time task)

-Ensure the user you run the script with has artifactregistry.repositories.uploadArtifacts privilege on the artifact registry in your project
+Before you begin ensure you have Docker installed in your environment and that the user you run the script with has artifactregistry.repositories.uploadArtifacts privilege on the artfiact registry in your project.

 1. Edit [build_and_push_docker.sh](build_and_push_docker.sh) and set the PROJECT AND REGION_ID
 2. Make the script executable and run